gaoak/FSILBM3D/README.md

       $$
       L is plate thickness

-  16. *psR(iFish)*: Poisson ratio
+  16. *psR(iFish)* : Poisson ratio

   17. *Freq(iFish)* : The flapping frequence for flexible bodies

-  18. *firstXYZ*: The initial position of the first point of the bodies
+  18. *firstXYZ* : The initial position of the first point of the bodies

-  19. *deltaXYZ*: If there are more than one bodies in a type, *deltaXYZ* determines the interval between front and rear solids
+  19. *deltaXYZ* : If there are more than one bodies in a type, *deltaXYZ* determines the interval between front and rear solids

+  19. *initXYZVel* : The given initial translatory velocity for the solids

-  20. *XYZAmpl, XYZPhi* : Parameters for body flapping
+  21. *XYZAmpl, XYZPhi* : Parameters for body flapping

        - $$
          XYZ = XYZAmpl * dcos(2.0 * pi * Freq * time + XYZPhi)
          $$

-  21. *AoAo, AoAAmpl, AoAPhi* : Parameters for body rotation
+  22. *AoAo, AoAAmpl, AoAPhi* : Parameters for body rotation

        - $$
          Theta = AoAo + AoAAmpl * dcos(2.0 * pi * Freq * time + AoAPhi)